-Many outdated enterprise agreements have expiry dates, but that doesn`t mean they`re automatic.
-“We believe that these outdated zombie agreements need to be terminated and replaced with Fair Work Act-compliant agreements.
-He added that the current mechanism for replacing zombie agreements was “an effective way” and confirmed that the database of the Department of Labor Contracts and Small Businesses could not confirm the number of zombie agreements in force.
-A Krispy Kreme employee gathered for her colleagues across Australia and filed official documents to kill the US company`s unfair “zombie” deal.
-Under the Fair Labour Act, WorkChoices-era agreements can continue to the Fair Labour Commission after the expiry date: “Zombie Agreement” is a term used by the ACTU to describe collective agreements beyond their nominal expiry date, including agreements reached before the Fair Work Act 2009 came into force. . . .
+Many outdated enterprise contracts have an expiration date, but that doesn`t mean they`re automatic.
+“We believe that these outdated zombie agreements must be terminated and replaced with agreements that comply with the Fair Work Act.
+He added that the current mechanism for replacing zombie agreements is “an effective means” and confirmed that the database of the Ministry of Employment Contracts and Small Enterprises could not confirm the number of zombie agreements in force.
+An employee of Krispy Kreme gathered for her colleagues across Australia and submitted official documents to end the unfair “zombie” deal of the American company.
+Under the Fair Work Act, WorkChoices-era agreements can be forwarded to the Fair Work Board after the expiry date: “Zombie Agreement” is a term used by CUTA to describe collective agreements beyond their nominal expiry date, including agreements entered into before the Fair Work Act of 2009 came into force. . . .